hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 **Route parameters** must always be matched and as such, if an `Activity` was injected with a deep link, a `@DeeplinkRouteParameter` variable will always have a value.

 **Query parameters** are completly optional and may be `null` or `0`, even if the `Activity` was injected with a given deep link.

+Additionally we provide you with `Metadata` which consists on invisible information transfered from the Smartlink creation onto the actual opening of the contained deep link.
+This object is represented by a `JSONObject` and may contain whatever information you provided beforehand.
+This type of data is especially useful to guarantee data integrity (e.g. coupons, rewards, discounts) in order to avoid harmful users from exploiting visible deeplinking mechanics in your app.

 ##### DeeplinkFragmentActivity